beefybroccoli/beefybroccoli/README.md

 ## About Me

-I  enjoy building web pages and web applications.
-Additionally, I love analyzing, solving problems, and sharing my approaches to different solutions.

-In my spare time,
-* I find new solutions to the current problems and resharpen my skillsets
-* sharpening my Linux OS and server management skills
-* deploying web applications and testing web security

-My skillsets include:
+I develop Full Stack applications for the users to consume and use actionable data to make better decisions and automate repetitive tasks.
+To make a scalable, securable, maintainable, and usable application, I enjoy collaborating with other professionals, including, but not limited to data scientist, system engineer, and UX/UI designer.

+In my spare time, I experiment and develop with new technologies.
+These technologies include Linux OS, cloud services, Amazon web services, containers, and related web driven solutions.

+As a new graduate of Blootech bootcamp, I have obtained equivalent of two years development experiences in both frontend and backend applications.
+I am ready to tackle new challenges in all aspects of full stack application development.
+Additionally, I am proficient in writing test suits to test a web application in various scales, unit testing, integrated testing, backend test, end-to-end testing.

+Technical Qualification:
-_Programming Languages: Node Js, JavaScript, CSS, SQL
+_Programming Languages: Node Js, JavaScript, HTML, CSS, SQL
-_Cloud: Heroku, AWS
+_Cloud: Heroku, AWS, Vercel
-_Tools: Git, Microsoft Office, React, Redux, Context API, PostgreSQL.
+_Tools: Git Command Line, Github, Zoom, Microsoft Office, React, Redux, Context API, PostgreSQL, Docker
-_Libraries: knex
+_Libraries: knex, Redux, Context API, Express

 ## How to contact Me